loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 * **New Draft** — creation of the new package without preliminary saving.
 It is possible to save the package only during the process of work with it.
 * **Open Package** — opening of the earlier created package.

-> **Important:** the software doesn't auto save.
+> **Important:** The software doesn't auto save.
 When closing the software window (browser tabs), all changes will be lost.

 Upon package selection, a user will enter the working space of the software.
 It can be divided into four main areas (refer to Figure 1):